jmurty/xml4h/docs/advanced.rst

 class includes some standard behaviour, and defines the interface for adapter implementations (to the extent you can define such interfaces in Python).

-The current version of *xml4h* includes two adapter implementations:
+The current version of *xml4h* includes adapter implementations for the three main XML processing libraries for Python:

 - :class:`~xml4h.impls.lxml_etree.LXMLAdapter` works with the excellent
   `lxml <http://lxml.de>`_ library which is very full-featured and fast, but which is not included in the standard library.
+- :class:`~xml4h.impls.xml_etree_elementtree.cElementTreeAdapter` and
+  :class:`~xml4h.impls.xml_etree_elementtree.ElementTreeAdapter` work with the *ElementTree* libraries included with the standard library of Python versions 2.7 and later. *ElementTree* is fast and includes support for some basic XPath expressions.
+If the C-based version of ElementTree is available, the former adapter is made available and should be used for best performance.
 - :class:`~xml4h.impls.xml_dom_minidom.XmlDomImplAdapter` works with the
   `minidom <http://docs.python.org/2/library/xml.dom.minidom.html>`_ W3C-style
   XML library included with the standard library.
 This library is always available but is slower and has fewer features than alternative libraries (e.g. no support for XPath)

-.. note:
-   Over time, we expect that *xml4h* will gain more adapter implementations and that the implementations themselves will improve to work faster and expose more features.

 The adapter layer allows the rest of the *xml4h* library code to remain almost entirely oblivious to the underlying XML library that happens to be available